devitq/net-research/README.md

 terraform apply
 ```

-NOTE: Wait for several minutes until all required things will provided to the vms
+NOTE: Wait for several minutes until all required things will be provided to the vms

 ## CheatSheet